Brian Field: Appeal

 On 13 July 1964, the appeals by Brian Field against the charges of conspiracy to rob were allowed.
 This meant that his sentence was effectively reduced to 5 years only.
 He was only reluctantly acquitted of the robbery, with Justice Atkinson stating that he would not be surprised if he was not only part of the conspiracy, but also one of the robbers.
 But given there was no evidence linking him to either the conspiracy or the robbery, there was little choice but to acquit him.
 The charges against the other men were all upheld, with the exception of Lennie Field, Roger Cordrey and Bill Boal.
 In the end Lennie Field and Bill Boal got some measure of justice, and Cordrey got lucky, although despite the reduction in sentence, Boal still died in prison in 1970 after a long illness.

 Disparity in sentencing

 The two members of the gang who benefitted the least from their share of the loot were also the two luckiest in sentencing, with Cordrey, who had most of his share recovered by police, and Field, who had two thirds of his share found in Dorking Wood by hikers (having been buried there by his father, who had found the money in a laundry bag under his bed) both avoiding 30 year sentences for robbery and conspiracy to rob.

+Post Sentencing

+Field served out his sentence and was released in April 1967.

+While he was in prison, his wife Karin divorced him and married a German journalist.

+In an article Karin wrote for the German magazine Stern, she confirmed that she took Roy James to Thame railway station so he could go to London, and that she led a convoy of two vans back to Kabri, where the gang were joined by wives and girlfriends for a celebratory party.